ipbrennan90/PiMotions/docs/part2.md

 With `pix_diff` completed, we should be done!

-Our final code for `MotionDetector` should now look like the following:
+Our final code for `MotionDetector` should now look like this:
 ```python
 class MotionDetector: